 Who is Henrik Bertelsen?

-He is the main character in my new novel series, The Henrik Bertelsen Saga.
+He is the main character in my new novel series, The Saga of Henrik Bertelsen.

-Born on the island of Amager (a part of Copenhagen) on July 4, 1951, he is the youngest of four boys.
-In 1954, the family moved to Aalborg (in the northern part of Denmark), where he grew up, became a teenager, held down jobs, went to school, played football, learned to play guitar, went to parties and graduated.
-After one year at Aarhus University, he decided to move to Copenhagen, where he graduated in 1977 with a masters in political science and macroeconomics
+Born on Amager (an island in Copenhagen) on July 4, 1951, he is the youngest of four boys.
+In 1954, the family moved to Aalborg in the northern part of Jutland, where he grew up, became a teenager, held down jobs, went to school, played football, learned to play guitar, went to parties and graduated.
+After a year at Aarhus University, he moved to Copenhagen, where he graduated in 1977. polit.

-When in volume one, Tumult in Mecca, we meet Henrik for the first time, he is a civil servant at the Ministry of Labour with a part-time job as a assistant lecturer at the University of Copenhagen.
-Things are going well for him, and he has his eyes firmly set on a career in public administration.
-But that’s not how it’s going to work out at all.
+When, in volume one, Tumult in Mecca, we meet Henrik for the first time, he is a civil servant at the Ministry of Labour with a part-time job as a teaching assistant at the University of Copenhagen.
+He is doing well and has his eyes firmly set on a career in public administration.
+But that’s not going to happen at all.

 Trauma and pain-free literature